 Of course, it’s crucial to find new customers so that your company can grow, but for your business model to be sustainable, it’s also imperative to bolster the lifetime value of existing customers.

 Unfortunately, many companies dismiss, ignore or underappreciate this metric because it can be tricky to define and calculate.
 What’s more, data shows that 44% of companies are focused on acquiring new customers while just 18% are committed to retention.
-If you’re in the latter group, it’s time to step it up and really focus on the CLV.
+If you’re in the latter group, it’s time to step it up and really focus on the customer lifetime value.

 Keep in mind that just a 5% increase in customer retention can boost your profits by more than 25%, so it’s clearly well worth the effort.

-To calculate CLV, we’re going to have to consider two other metrics: ARPU, or average revenue per user, and churn rate.
+To calculate customer lifetime value, we’re going to have to consider two other metrics: ARPU, or average revenue per user, and churn rate.

 ARPU measures the amount of money a company can expect to generate from an individual customer.